The vocabulary used across the platform UI, the docs and the API. When you see one of these words in your project, this is what it means.

 Project — one business with one voice agent.
 Holds the scenarios, knowledge base, plugin connections, members, API keys and wallet draw.
 Most operations in the platform are scoped to one project.

-Industry Pack — a calibrated bundle of everything an agent needs in a specific vertical (Restaurant, Sales, Real Estate).
-Picking a pack at project creation seeds the scenario, slots, intercepts, plugin requirements and sample knowledge.
+Industry Pack — a calibrated bundle of everything an agent needs in a specific vertical (Restaurants, Sales, Real estate, Government).
+Picking a pack at project creation seeds the scenarios, slots, goals, intent routes and plugin requirements.
 Fully editable afterwards.

 Member — a person with access to a project.
 Roles: Owner, Editor, Viewer.